BlackHolePerturbationToolkit/ReggeWheeler/index.md

 and $\mathcal{T}$ is the source.

-Currently the source has been implement for a point particle moving along a circular geodesic orbit.
+Currently the source has been implemented for a point particle moving along a circular geodesic orbit.
 As an example, the flux of gravitational waves in this case for the $l=2,m=2$ mode is easily computed using:

 ```
 r0 = 10`30;